 107. Application for renewal of registration or endorsement

-(1) A registered health practitioner may apply to the National Board that registered the practitioner for renewal of the health practitioner’s registration.
+(1) A registered health practitioner may apply to the National Board established for the practitioner’s health profession for renewal of the health practitioner’s registration.

 (2) An application for renewal of a registered health practitioner’s registration must be made not later than one month after the practitioner’s period of registration ends.